sasagawa888/nprolog/document/MANUAL.md

 The predicate ansi_rcp restores the cursor position and attributes saved by ansi_scp.

 ### □ ansi_ed
+The predicate ansi_ed erases the display.

 ### □ ansi_el
+The predicate ansi_el erases from the cursor position to end of line.

 ### □ ansi_sgr(G)
 The predicate ansi_sgr sets graphic attributes.
 G can be an integer or a list of integers.